ais-one/cookbook/sandbox/services/README.md

 If going through a proxy such as load balancer, need sticky sessions

-TBD: handle duplicate message to message originator client on subscription message
+TODO: handle duplicate message to message originator client on subscription message

 ---